 Steps to Prepare for the Fast

 It is essential to be hydrated during your fast.
-Your body will burn fat for energy and release toxins, which are then flushed out with fluids.
+Your body will burn fat for energy and release toxins, which are then flushed out with fluids (urine).
 Most people should consume ½ to 1 ounce per pound of body weight during this fast.
 For example, a person weighing 160 pounds should drink 80-160 ounces of fluids.
 More than this quantity is typically not recommended, as it could flush out and dilute needed minerals and electrolytes.

-Sweeteners and creamers should not be used as these will break the fast.
+Sweeteners and creamers should not be used, as these will break the fast.

 Learn about ProtiSorb™ enhanced polyphenol absorption.